SciTools/iris/docs/iris/src/developers_guide/gitwash/development_workflow.rst

    pull request message.
 This is still a good way of getting some preliminary code review.

-Some other things you might want to do
+Some Other Things you Might Want to do
 ======================================

-Delete a branch on github
+Delete a Branch on Github
 -------------------------

 ::